gitjguerra/Taxi24/README.md

 - PostGreSQL

 ### How test
-- import the postman script in your system and try the taxi24 endpoints
+- import the postman script in your system located in /docs directory and try the taxi24 endpoints

 ### Getting Started
 - `$ cd taxi24`